rigetti/pyquil/docs/source/qpu_overview.rst

 The coupling strength between two qubits can be extracted from a precise measurement of the shift in qubit frequency after the neighboring qubit is in the excited state.
-This protocol consists of two steps: a
-:math:`\pi` is applied to the first qubit, followed by a Ramsey fringe experiment on the second qubit which precisely determines its transition frequency (see Fig. 3a).
+This protocol consists of two steps: a :math:`\pi` pulse is applied to the first qubit, followed by a Ramsey fringe experiment on the second qubit which precisely determines its transition frequency (see Fig. 3a).
 The effective shift is denoted by :math:`\chi_\textrm{qq}` and typical values are in the range